 Luteinizing hormone (L.H.): L.H. stimulates testosterone production in the testes.
 Abnormal levels may indicate a pituitary gland problem.

-Blood prolactin level: Prolactin is a hormone that stimulates breast development and milk production in the female.
+Blood prolactin level: Prolactin is a hormone that stimulates breast development and milk production in females.
 Increased levels in men may be a sign of a benign pituitary tumor, among other things.

 Blood hemoglobin/hematocrit level: Low hemoglobin levels may indicate a medical problem, such as anemia.
 Red blood cell production may increase because of testosterone replacement therapy.
 As a result, a baseline hemoglobin/hematocrit level is recommended both before and after treatment.